dustin10/VichUploaderBundle/docs/storage/custom.md

 Custom Storage
 ==============

-The bundle supports some built-in storage but you can also create your own by implementing the `Vich\UploaderBundle\Storage\StorageInterface` or by extending the `Vich\UploaderBundle\Storage\AbstractStorage`.
+The bundle supports some built-in storage, but you can also create your own by implementing the `Vich\UploaderBundle\Storage\StorageInterface` or by extending the `Vich\UploaderBundle\Storage\AbstractStorage`.